JaniruTEC/cryptomator-wiki/Advanced-Settings.md

 # Windows options
 All of the above command line options can also be added to a Cryptomator installation on Windows.
 Configuration is done in a text file located under `C:\Program Files\Cryptomator\app\Cryptomator.cfg` or wherever you installed Cryptomator.

-E.g. to switch the UI language to Hungarian add the command line option from above to the `[JVMOptions]` section:
+E.g. to switch the UI language to Hungarian add the command line option from above to the `[JavaOptions]` section:

 ```
-[JVMOptions]
+[JavaOptions]
--Dcryptomator.logPath=%appdata%/Cryptomator/cryptomator.log
+java-options=-Dcryptomator.logPath=%appdata%/Cryptomator/cryptomator.log
--Duser.language=hu
+java-options=-Duser.language=hu
 ```